 The digital scenography consisted of short films of animated photography of World War I soldiers, projected onto the set behind the actors.

-This project involved two miniature installations: Remember Me (RM), for an audience-of-one, and Lost Morecambe (LM), for an audience-of-four.
-Both consisted of an opened upright suitcase (RM), or trunk (LM) containing dioramas (RM, a WW1 trench; LM, a theatre auditorium) and small screens receiving short projected animations of vintage photography.
+The installations consisted of opened upright suitcases containing dioramas (RM, a WW1 trench; LM, a theatre auditorium) and small screens receiving short projected animations of vintage photography.
 Soundtracks, delivered by headphones, created an immersivity.
 LM was commissioned by Morecambe Variety Festival and funded by ACE, after its commissioner experienced RM.

 Both installations investigated human and architectural identity and its loss, memory, and commemoration.
 They defamiliarised and interrogated photographs as sites of memory, documentation, and stillness.
 As their owners die, WW1 photographs change from sentimentally valuable items depicting known people, to collectible and valuable objects of unknown subjects – they become a new kind of missing in action: by animating them with a brief uncanny re-existence, RM sought to reverse this and re-subjectify soldiers.
 In LM, the dilapidated Winter Gardens hosting the installation were depicted in their heyday, creating an uncanny postmodern mise-en-abyme effect noted by many visitors.
 Audiences for both commented on being transported to other worlds in short spaces of time.

-Two miniature installations for small audiences, with projected images and sound via headphones, both depicting animated vintage photography.
+Two theatre performances using animated vintage photography and two miniature installations for small audiences, with projected images and sound via headphones, both depicting animated vintage photography.